 Employees may request to view their personnel file upon scheduling an appointment with a Division of Human Capital Services staff member.

 Only an immediate supervisor and other University officials with an employment-related reason may review specific documents in an employee's personnel file without the employee's written authorization.

-Authorized review of an employee's personnel file shall be arranged at a time and place mutually convenient for the HR Staff and the requesting party.
+Authorized review of an employee's personnel file shall be arranged at a time and place mutually convenient for the HCS Staff and the requesting party.
 All authorized reviews will be documented in the employee's personnel file.